CouncilofLorien/counciloflorien.github.io/docs/cards/A/all-thought-bent-upon-it.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Sage only._ ***Playable during the site phase on an untapped sage at a site where Information is playable.*** Tap the sage and the site.
 Search your play deck and choose an item you must reveal to your opponent.
-Place this item in your hand and reshuffle your play deck.
+Place the item in your hand and reshuffle your play deck.
 The sage makes a corruption check.
 >